42esoulard/42_webserv/README.md

 42's webserv, team rturcey-esoulard!
 [04/2021] [Ubuntu18]

-**GOAL**: write a HTTP server in C++ 98, compliant with rfc 7230 to 7235 (http 1.1) When in doubt, compare prgram behaviour with nginx.
+**GOAL**: write a HTTP server in C++ 98, compliant with rfc 7230 to 7235 (http 1.1) When in doubt, compare program behaviour with nginx.

 **LINKS**:
 - [Git](https://github.com/42esoulard/42_webserv)